How Much Does Artificial Insemination Cost?

 Is artificial insemination cheaper than IVF?

-A single cycle of artificial insemination (whether IUI or ICI) is cheaper than IVF.
+Yes — a single cycle of artificial insemination (whether IUI or ICI) is cheaper than IVF.

-It’s then fertilized with sperm in a lab and returned to the womb to grow and develop.
+The mature ones are then fertilized with sperm in a lab and returned to the womb to grow and develop.

 It’s quite an involved process, costing anywhere from $12,000 to $20,000, depending on the clinic.

-IVF success rates are high, though.
+IVF success rates are higher, though.

 Each egg retrieval process results in pregnancy for over 55% of women younger than 35.